hasura/learn-graphql/tutorials/database/yugabyte/tutorial-site/content/what-next.md

 ---
 title: "What next?"
-metaTitle: "What next? | Yugabyte Tutorial"
+metaTitle: "What next? | YugabyteDB Tutorial"
 metaDescription: "Learn what to do next with Yugabyte and Hasura with more community resources.
 Join our discord channel for support."
 ---